emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <h4>How do I set the integrated Follow Channels inside to my share button menu?</h4>

-Create a free account and go to Domain Manager > Website Settings http://www.e-mailit.com/widget/control/add_domain
+Create a free account and go to http://www.e-mailit.com/widget/control/add_domain

 <h4>What languages do you support?</h4>